 Most pundits see this year’s presidential election as too close to call.
-WNBTv believes otherwise: we predict Romney will win the contest pulling away.
 1

-The popular vote in both the presidential election and AI is exactly the same; people go to the polls/text or sms in their votes for their fave, right?
-Well, almost; those votes will actually be cast for an elector, probably Nicki, Keith, Randy and Mariah (and seven more geniuses in Missouri) who will then accordingly pledge to cast their vote for either Obama or Romney.
+The popular vote in both the presidential election and AI is exactly the same; people go to the polls or text/sms in their votes for their fave, right?
+Well, almost; those votes will actually be cast for an elector, probably Nikki, Keith, Randy and Mariah (and seven more geniuses in Missouri) who will then accordingly pledge to cast their vote for either Obama or Romney.

 Thus in a tight election it is not necessarily the total numbers of the popular votes that matter so much 4 as the distribution of those votes.
 Which is how many pundits believe Obama may win re-election, by claiming the larger number of electoral votes rather than the popular vote.
 5